mediafly/extensions-documentation/extensions.md

 Mediafly provides a CLI (command line interface) utility called `mfly-interactive` to make it easier to test and develop an Extension. `mfly-interactive` allows an Extension developer to:

 1. Rapidly develop Extensions by live-reloading changes from the developer's machine.
-2. Generate the `.extension` package from static files.
+2. Generate the `.mext` package from static files.
 3. Upload the Extension into Airship.

 For more detailed instructions, refer to https://github.com/mediafly/mfly-interactive.